sidekiq/sidekiq/Pro-2.0-Upgrade.md

 # Upgrading to Sidekiq Pro 2.0

 Sidekiq Pro 2.0 removes deprecated APIs, changes the batch data format and how features are activated.
-To upgrade cleanly:
+Read carefully to ensure your upgrade goes smoothly.

 ## Batches

 The batch data model was overhauled.
 Batch data should take significantly less space in Redis now.
-A simple benchmark shows 25% savings.
+A simple benchmark shows 25% savings but real world savings should be even greater.

 * Batch 2.x BIDs are 14 character URL-safe Base64-encoded strings, e.g.
   "vTF1-9QvLPnREQ".
 Batch 1.x BIDs were 16 character hex-encoded